xpack/web-jekyll/pages/core/xpm/install.md

 https:/go.microsoft.com/fwlink/?LinkID=135170.
 Do you want to change the execution policy?
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"): A PS C:\Users\ilg> xpm --version
-0.8.1
+{{ page.xpm_version }}
 PS C:\Users\ilg>
 ```

 ### Aggressive antivirus programs & xpm

 On Windows, binary xPacks are `.zip` archives containing `.exe` files;
-some aggressive antivirus programs may quarantine those files, or
+some aggressive antivirus programs may quarantine these files, or
 even modify the content of the archives, affecting the checksum and
 thus preventing the packages to be installed.